bcorporaal/Toko/README.md

 ## Contributing

-While I mostly made this for myself, I certainly welcome contributions!
+While I mostly made this for myself, I certainly welcome feedback and contributions!
 Here's how you can help:

 ### Ways to Contribute